The Killer's Shopping List

-The Killer's Shopping List (Korean: 살인자의 쇼핑목록) is a South Korean television series starring Lee Kwang-soo, Seolhyun, and Jin Hee-kyung.
+The Killer's Shopping List (Korean: 살인자의 쇼핑목록) is a South Korean television series starring Lee Kwang-soo, Kim Seol-hyun, and Jin Hee-kyung.
 It aired on tvN from April 27 to May 19, 2022, every Wednesday and Thursday at 22:30 (KST) for 8 episodes.

 Synopsis

 It tells the story of Ahn Dae-sung (Lee Kwang-soo) and Do Ah-hee (Kim Seol-hyun) setting out to find the murderer after a body was found near the apartment where Ah-hee resides.